shoaiblatif22/codewars-exercises-JS/8_kyu_questions.md

 Complete the square sum function so that it squares each number passed into it and then sums the results together.

 For example, for [1, 2, 2] it should return 9

+## Q4 ##
+Write a function that takes an array of words and smashes them together into a sentence and returns the sentence.
+You can ignore any need to sanitize words or add punctuation, but you should add spaces between each word.